boldbi/bold-bi-docs/docs/faq/how-to-pass-the-dashboard-parameter-from-client-end-in-embedded-bi.md

 ## How to pass the filter parameters in Embedded BI

 You can pass the javascript based dashboard parameters from the client-side itself.

 If you want to pass the dashboard parameters when loading the dashboard, you can use the [filterParameters](/embedding-options/embedding-sdk/embedding-api-reference/members/#filterparameters).

-Here, your Dashboard parameter is named as "City", you have to pass the value as shown below inside the <b>renderDashboard</b> function,
+Here, your dashboard parameter is named City.
+You have to pass the value as shown below inside the **renderDashboard** function,

 ![parameter code](/static/assets/faq/images/parameter-code.png)

-Please find the filterParameters output dashboard as follows.
+Please find the filterParameters output dashboard below.

 ![parameter dashboard1](/static/assets/faq/images/parameter-dashboard1.png)

-This could be changed depending on the [mode](/working-with-data-sources/dashboard-parameter/configuring-dashboard-parameters/#modes) (Literal/List) you configured in the dashboard parameter.
+This could be changed depending on the [mode](/working-with-data-sources/dashboard-parameter/configuring-dashboard-parameters/#modes) (Literal/List) that you configured in the dashboard parameter.

 ## How to update the filter parameters in Embedded BI